DimitrisSenpai/DimitrisSenpai/README.md

 Hi there 👋 I am from Greece and I have some knowledge on Python HTML CSS and C++ !
 Want to contact me?
 DimitrisSenpai#6976

-Dla zespołu programistów?
-Siema! 👋
+CYKA BLYAT!

-- 🔭 I’m currently working on big russian project (meme)
+- 🔭 I’m currently working on whatever comes to mind
-- 🌱 I’m currently learning C++ Python
+- 🌱 I’m currently learning C++m Python
-- 👯 I’m looking to collaborate on https://iledopapiezowej.pl/
+- 👯 I’m looking to collaborate on myself